carlonicora/aether/Chapters/01/Overview.md

 The game is like a make-believe, where everyone describe their character's action, and the Game Master interact as the rest of the world.
 Some players like to describe their character's action and words in third person, others like to be immersive.
 Play as you feel comfortable.

 As during the game there will be actions which may require some skills to be performed, like for example jumping over a fence, Æther offers a very simple set of rules.
-If you want to help the game, learn them in the next chapters, the game wi
+If you want to help the game, learn them in the next chapters, the Game Master will appreciate.

+### Winners and Losers
+The book you are reading is a tabletop role playing game, there are no winners or losers here.
+The players don't play against the Game Master and vice versa, you all play together.
+If the Game Master place a challenge in your path, it is not to kill your character, it is to create a conflict you can navigate through.
+Rolling high or rolling low is not the difference between having fun or not.
+Failing at something only creates a different path to play.